abdelgaid/telemetry-mapping/README.md

 	return batchItemFailures
 ```
-`lambda_handler` is the main function the receive the request.
+`lambda_handler` is the main function that receive the request.
 We record all successfully processed records to `valid` list. `failed`
 list will contain events that failed to be submitted to Kinesis.
-At the end we return the list of valid but failed submission.
-This is indicate to Lambda hanler to keep those messages in the queue for further retry.
+At the end we return the list of valid but failed submissions.
+This indicate to Lambda hanler to keep those messages in the queue for further retry.

 ```python